NullCascade/morrowind-mods/readme.md

 * Download: [Nexus](https://www.nexusmods.com/morrowind/mods/45627)

+## Memory Monitor

+Another simple mod that warns the player if they are approaching the 4 GB memory limit.

+* Download: N/A

 ## Sophisticated Save System

 This mod changes how saves are handled by Morrowind.
 The goal of the mod is to provide more types of autosaves, as well as a rotating list of quicksaves/autosaves so that the player always has a save to go back to.